 The Perth Parking Levy (PPL) was introduced in July 1999 and is paid by all owners of non-residential parking bays within the Perth Parking Management Area (constituting the Perth CBD and sections of West Perth, East Perth and Northbridge).
-The PPL is administered by the Department of Transport under the Perth Parking Management (Taxing) Act 1999 and Perth Parking Management Regulations 1999.
+The PPL is of Transport Department the Perth Parking administered by the under Management (Taxing) Act 1999 and Perth Parking Management Regulations 1999.

-Revenue collected under the Perth Parking Levy is credited into the Perth Parking Licensing Account.
+Revenue collected from the PPL is credited into the Perth Parking Licensing Account.
 These funds are utilised for a range of transport initiatives, including the free Central Area Transport (CAT) bus system, cycle paths and for funding a proportion of the Perth Busport.